ipernet/gitlab-docs/gitlab-openshift.md

 > $ uname -r
 > 3.16.0-4-amd64

-One way of [doing this](https://wiki.debian.org/HowToUpgradeKernel) on Debian Jessie is to add the Debian Testing repository and use a recent Kernel from there:
+One way of [doing this](https://wiki.debian.org/HowToUpgradeKernel) on Debian Jessie is to add the Jessie-backports repository and use a recent Kernel from there:

 > ```$ echo "deb http://httpredir.debian.org/debian jessie-backports main" >> /etc/apt/sources.list```